[PREV - COAL_DEATHS] [TOP]

 but that's all.

-where the public has been
+the public has been

-exists among the technical
+consensus among technical

-nuclear power would have to
+experts, nuclear power

 Instead, Oreskes & Conway